Are casual employees entitled to WorkCover?

 That being said, there are some things that you need to keep in mind as a casual worker claiming workers compensation.

-As a casual worker, you are entitled to claim the same things through WorkCover as a permanent full time worker.
+As a casual worker, you are entitled to claim the same entitlements under WorkCover as a permanent full time worker.

 There are however some small differences – as outlined below.